Sonic Adventure: Reception

 As the first fully 3D Sonic platform game, Sonic Adventure was highly anticipated.
 It received critical acclaim, and Computer and Video Games (CVG) called it one of the greatest video games of all time.
 Sonic Adventure won a Blockbuster Entertainment Award in the "Favorite Sega Dreamcast Game" category, and was a runner-up for GameSpots annual "Best Console Platform Game" award, which went to Rayman 2: The Great Escape (1999).
 It was a finalist for "Outstanding Achievement in Visual Engineering" during the 3rd Annual Interactive Achievement Awards, which went to Unreal Tournament.

 The visuals and presentation attracted acclaim.
 Arcade described it as a "quantum leap forward" in aesthetics and visual detail in video games, and Hyper estimated it exceeded graphics of high-end personal computers.
-IGN called it the most graphically impressive platform game released up to that date, praising its cinematic sequences and describing it as "engrossing, demanding, and utterly awe-inspiring".
-GameSpot agreed and said only Soulcaliburs graphical quality surpassed that of Sonic Adventure.
-Edge felt the graphical features showed off the Dreamcast's potential to the fullest and that the game was a "perfect" showcase.
+Brandon Justice of IGN called it the most graphically impressive platform game released up to that date, praising its cinematic sequences and describing it as "engrossing, demanding, and utterly awe-inspiring".
+Peter Bartholow of GameSpot agreed and said only Soulcaliburs graphical quality surpassed it.
+Edge felt it was the "perfect" showcase for the Dreamcast's potential.
+The reviewers of Game Informer praised the graphics, with Andy McNamara advising to reserve high expectations toward the visuals rather than the gameplay.

 The audio received mixed responses.
-GameSpot and Game Revolution called the full-motion video (FMV) cutscenes and voice acting well-produced and fitting, though GameSpot noted poor lip-synching.
-IGN thought the cutscenes were repetitive and described the voice acting as "a complete joke" and "downright awful", particularly Tails's voice, and later naming it among the most annoying to feature in a video game.
-AllGame was conflicted; they appreciated Tails's portrayal but found Sonic's and Knuckles's voices unfitting.
-GameSpot and AllGame praised the rock-style music, but Game Revolution described the score as "absolutely horrible".
+Bartholow and Game Revolutions Colin Ferris called the full-motion video (FMV) cutscenes and voice acting well-produced and fitting, though Bartholow and Reiner noted poor lip-synching.
+In Electronic Gaming Monthly (EGM), Chris Johnston found the voices fitting, but Shawn Smith disliked them.
+Justice thought the cutscenes were repetitive and described the voice acting as "a complete joke" and "downright awful", particularly Tails's voice; Adam Sutton, also of IGN, later named the acting among the most annoying in a video game.
+Scott Marriott of AllGame was conflicted; he appreciated Tails's portrayal but found Sonic's and Knuckles's voices unfitting.
+Bartholow and Marriott praised the rock-style music, but Ferris described the score as "absolutely horrible".